fluxusfrequency/blog/testing-flux-applications.md

 └── views
 ```

 There are a couple of places to put the tests, but I've been leaning toward a pattern where the tests live right alongside their corresponding files.
-This makes it easy to find the test for a given module, and keeps the directory structures from getting out of sync, as they might if you put everything into a separate `test/` folder.
+This makes it easy to find the test for a given module.
+It also keeps the directory structures from getting out of sync, as they might if you put everything into a separate `test/` folder.
 Here's an example of what this might look like.

 ```
 app/